 But, more interestingly, they’re not confined to these listed above.
-You can go to the extent of shape of eyes, lips, ears or even color of eyes and even more.
+You can go to the extent of the shape of eyes, lips, ears, or even color of eyes and even more.

 Some consider culture and personality so closely related that they consider them two sides of a coin, claiming personality as an outcome of the culture.

-The influence culture has on a personality is undeniable and strong.
-And this makes it a strong determinant of personality.
+The influence culture has on a personality is undeniable and intense.

-Culture is about customs, traditions, values, rules, regulations, and norms which they people get accustomed to.
-Normally they resist any deviation as a whole, making you mold into it.
+Culture is about customs, traditions, values, rules, regulations, and norms which they people get accustomed to in their lives.
+They usually resist any deviation as a whole, making you mold into it.

-Culture as a whole in itself has traits, every culture in this respect is distinct.
-And every individual living in that culture, especially if he or she grows up in it then they acquire a lot of traits from it.
+Culture as a whole in itself has unique traits and is distinct.
+And every individual living in that culture, especially if he or she grows up in it, then they acquire a lot of qualities from it.
 You might be able to identify the cultural background of a person after meeting.

 Personality is a patterned body of habits, traits, attitudes and ideas of an individual, as these are organised externally into roles and statuses, and as they relate internally to motivation, goals, and various aspects of selfhood.